Yes — plastic pallets are trackable, and they’re arguably the best pallet type for the job.

 What Are the Limitations of Plastic Pallet Tracking?

-Software integration.
+If you’re using RFID labels or active RFID tags, you must have a system in place to recover the tags after each use.
+Without a strong recovery process, tags can get lost throughout the supply chain, rendering your tracking system less effective. - Software integration.
 The hardware is only as useful as the platform behind it.
 Weak integration creates data silos rather than visibility — so your warehouse management system choice matters just as much as your tag choice.

 Which Industries Benefit Most from Trackable Plastic Pallets?